-Weed resistance has continued to expand over the years, with resistant weed species now found in all major field crops, including corn and soybeans.
-In some cases, individual weed species have developed resistance to multiple sites of action.
+Resistance is advancing at an alarming rate – just talk to any weed scientist in the United States.
+Resistant weed species are now found in all major field crops and, in some cases, individual weed species have developed resistance to multiple sites of action.

 Bayer Solutions for Corn Growers

 When managing corn crops for high yields, remember it’s always best to start with a clean field.
 The following program can help you manage weeds in your cornfields:

 - Start with an Autumn™ Super (2) application in the fall.

 - The following spring use Corvus® (2, 27), a pre-emergence residual herbicide that has overlapping sites of action to control early-season problem weeds.* A wide application window allows for application from pre-plant to early postemergence at V2, making Corvus an effective, long-lasting first pass herbicide in a two-pass system.
 The recommended tankmix partner is atrazine (5).

 - The second pass should include a postemergence product, such as DiFlexx® DUO (4, 27).
 The recommended tankmix partner is glyphosate (9).

 Another pre-emergent herbicide Bayer offers corn growers is Balance® Flexx (27).* Follow a pre-emergent application of Balance Flexx with a postemergence herbicide to control multiple weed flushes.
 Balance Flexx fits into many cropping systems.
 Its superb weed control power combined with state-of-the-art crop safety innovation enables growers to readily rotate from corn to other key crops with little or no delay.